ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

 Now, simply run :

- `python code/python/core/ndvi_features.py data/Japon/population_surface_coordonnees.csv data/Japon/LANDSAT_8_XXXXXX.csv 13`
+ `python code/python/core/ndvi_features.py data/Japan/pop_surf_coord_japan.csv data/Japan/LANDSAT_8_XXXXXX.csv 15`

-the number '13' correspond to the header name 'PMUN13' we talked about when formatting metadata.
+the number '15' correspond to the header name 'PMUN15' we talked about when formatting metadata.
 The script will download each datasets and form corresponding NDVI image.
-You should obtain `data/Japan/ndvi_features.py` containing 1024-size NDVI vector for each city, the explanatory variables.
+You should obtain `data/Japan/ndvi_features.csv` containing 1024-size NDVI vector for each city, the explanatory variables if you want.

 ## Density prediction

-We are now able to finally get our density prediction using Neural Network built model for example:
+Ok, we are now able to finally get our density prediction using one of our built model, Neural Network built model for example:

-`python code/python/ndvi_test_classification.py data/Japon/ndvi_features.csv model_classification/Neural_Network_Classification-oversampling/Neural_Network_Classification-oversampling.pkl`
+`python code/python/ndvi_test_classification.py data/Japan/ndvi_features.csv model_classification/Neural_Network_Classification-oversampling/Neural_Network_Classification-oversampling.pkl`

-A new folder `data/Japon/test/Neural_Network_Classification-oversampling` will then be automatically created, that contains `density_ground_truth.png` (available only if true population is provided in medatada csv file) and `density_classification.png` for the predictions made by the model.
+A new folder `data/Japan/test/Neural_Network_Classification-oversampling` will then be automatically created, that contains:

+* `density_ground_truth.png` (available only if true population is provided in medatada csv file)
+* `density_classification.png` for the predictions made by the model.

 Note that here, the ground truth correspond to 2007 Japan Government Institute while the prediction corresponds to 2015 landsat-8 images.